 The City has remained dedicated to an aggressive retirement of debt policy.
 Whenever possible, debt is issued for shorter time periods than allowed, typically ten years.
-The City monitors and schedules retirement and issuances of debt to ensure that debt service does not exceed 10% of the operating budget ensuring availability of resources for ongoing operations.
+The City monitors and schedules retirement and issuances of debt to ensure that debt service does not exceed 10% of the operating budget, ensuring availability of resources for ongoing operations.

-The City contributes to the Revere Contributory Retirement System, a cost-sharing, multiple-employer defined benefit pension plan (Plan) administered by the Revere Contributory Retirement Board.
+The City contributes to the Revere Contributory Retirement System (System), a cost-sharing, multiple-employer defined benefit pension plan (Plan) administered by the Revere Contributory Retirement Board.
 Every two years, an independent actuary engaged by the Board calculates the amount of the annual contribution that the City must make to the pension plan to ensure its ability to fully meet its obligations to retired employees.
 As required by law, the City fully funds each year's annual required contribution to the pension plan as determined by the actuary.
-As of December 31, 2021, the latest measurement date, 78.65% of the present value of the projected benefits earned by employees has been funded by the System.
-The remaining unfunded amount is being systematically funded over 11 years as part of the annual required contribution as calculated by the actuary, with a funding schedule increasing at 6.32% per year.
+As of January 1, 2023, the latest actuarial valuation of the System completed by Public Employee Retirement Administration System (PERAC), the City now has a funded ratio of its actuarial liability of 66.64%.
+The remaining unfunded amount is being systematically funded over 10 years as part of the annual required contribution as calculated by the actuary, with a funding schedule increasing at 5.0% per year until 2033.

 The City sponsors a postemployment health care plan that provides postemployment health care benefits for certain retirees and their dependents.
 There are approximately 1,000 retirees receiving these benefits, which are financed on a pay-as-you-go basis.
-The Plan conducts an actuarial valuation to determine the unfunded liability and to recognize the annual cost of reducing this liability in addition to the current year benefits.
+The Plan conducts an actuarial valuation to determine the unfunded liability and to recognize the annual cost of reducing this liability in addition to the current year's benefits.
 The most recent actuarial valuation was prepared in accordance with GASB Statement #74 and #75.
-The valuation projects a total OPEB liability of approximately \$252.1 million.
-In 2019 the City voted to formally establish an other-postemployment benefit trust fund.
-At the end of 2022 the Trust had a balance of \$1.31 million.
-The difference between the total OPEB liability and the Trust Fund balance has been recorded as a liability on the Government-wide and Proprietary Funds Statement of Net Position.
+The valuation projects a total OPEB liability of approximately \$315 million.
+The City maintains an other-postemployment benefit trust fund.
+At the end of 2023 the Trust had a balance of \$1.67 million.
+The difference between the total OPEB liability and the Trust Fund balance is the net OPEB liability that has been recorded in the Government-wide and Proprietary Funds Statement of Net Position.